 A 2019 study conducted by researchers at the University of Lyon in France demonstrated that listening to music you love will make your brain release more dopamine.
 Like serotonin, dopamine is also a brain-boosting neurotransmitter.
 Dopamine triggers feelings of pleasure and scientific literature also demonstrates that dopamine is directly linked to regulating cognitive, emotional, and behavioral functioning.

 So, the science backs up what we have all known for a long time – music motivates!
 Music can help improve our mood and put pep in our step.
-When it comes to quality of life for seniors and aging at home, we may not always consider the important role that music can play.
+When it comes to quality of life for seniors and aging at home, we may not always consider the important role that music can play in senior attitude adjustment.

 There’s a fun scene in the John Cusack film High Fidelity where the lead character (played by Cusack) decides to reorganize his record collection autobiographically.
 Looking at the album covers and listening to the songs transports him to a nostalgic past when the songs on those records provided the soundtrack to his life at the time.
 It’s so true!

 Let’s travel back in time.
 Was there not song or two that you connected with in every part of your life?
 Those melodies left a life-long imprint in our brain that doesn’t go away as we age.
 While we may struggle with remembering high school algebra, remembering the words to almost every Beatles song is easy-peasy!
 Music has this amazing superpower to break through blocks in our memory banks and transport us back instantly to where we were, what we were doing and who we were with when those songs ruled the airwaves.